thombashi/pytest-md-report/README.rst

                             Rendering method for results of zero values.
                             number: render as a digit number (0).
                             empty: not rendering.
-                            Automatically set to 'number' when CI environment variable is set to
+                            Automatically set to 'number' when the CI environment variable is set to
                             TRUE (case insensitive) to display reports correctly at CI services.